 And mostly white men.

 All white men.
+So what?

 And then you realise that you’re not getting a balanced story.
 Yeah, because songs are stories.
-You’re not getting a balanced view of the world because for a long time women couldn’t write and weren’t allowed to write.
+You’re not getting a balanced view of the world because, for a long time, women couldn’t write and weren’t allowed to write.
 But also, women were told that they had to stay home.
 And so the men would get to go travel and do these things while the women had to stay home, but it doesn’t mean that while the women were home, they weren’t thinking.
 You’re not carrying a balanced view because you’re only seeing the world from a man’s point of view.

 As long as it’s a great point of view, I don’t mind.

 And I have nothing against that either.
-But I do think that if you ask any of those men in those books that wrote those, I bet they will tell you that they were probably inspired by a wonderful mother or strong grandmother.
+But I do think that if you ask any of those men in those books that wrote those, I bet they will tell you that they were probably inspired by a wonderful mother or a strong grandmother.
 Yeah, so it’s not women against men, it’s just that all we see is the man’s point of view.
-Both have great points of views, but it’s more balanced if we hear both.
+Both have great points of view, but it’s more balanced if we hear both.

 Let me check again.
 You’re right.
 No women whatsoever.